Wordstock at Malone

 2 P.M. – 3 P.M.
 Craft Talks by Malone Faculty

-All attendees will gather in the Stewart Room for an Open Mic Reading.
-Students who want to read their work can sign up ahead of time for a reading slot.
-Students are asked to bring an original work of fiction, poetry, or nonfiction to read.
+All attendees will gather in the Stewart Room for an Open Mic reading.
+Students who want to read their work (original fiction, poetry, or nonfiction) can sign up ahead of time for a reading slot.

-- Prizes will be given to the winners of the Prose and Poetry Writing Competitions.
-First Place in both events will receive $100; Second place will receive $50.
-All four prize winners will also be offered Creative Writing Fellowships in the amount of $1,000 should they decide to attend Malone and major or minor in English, Creative Writing, or ILA.
+- Prizes will be given to the winners of the prose and poetry writing competitions.
+First place in both events will receive $100; second place will receive $50.
+All four prize winners will also be offered Creative Writing Fellowships in the amount of $1,000 should they decide to attend Malone and major or minor in English, Creative Writing, or Integrated Language Arts (ILA).